 11. When you are ready to submit for review, select the "Submit for Review" radio button at the bottom of the page, then hit Save once more.
 Congratulations and thanks!
 You've just submitted a learning object!

 What Happens Next?

 Once you've submitted your learning object, it will be put into a queue for review.
-A member of the IONiC Leadership Council or a community reviewer will check your materials for relevance to the field of inorganic chemistry.
+A member of the IONiC Leadership Council or a community reviewer will check your materials for relevance to the field of inorganic chemistry and potentially make suggestions for improvements to your submitted materials.
 This is our chance to help you with the submission process, so if a reviewer notices any problems, they will contact you by email with suggested changes.
 After this process, your learning object will be posted to VIPEr.
 Most learning objects will be freely available to both members of the IONiC Community and unregistered guests visiting VIPEr.
-Learning objects designated as "Problem Sets" and "Faculty Only Files" will be available only to registered members of the IONiC Community with faculty privileges (also available to graduate students and post-docs with appropriate credentials.
+Learning objects designated as "Problem Sets" and "Faculty Only Files" will be available only to registered members of the IONiC Community with faculty privileges (also available to graduate students and post-docs with appropriate credentials).